Roger Williams (hepatologist)

-Roger Stanley Williams CBE FRCS FRCP FRCPE FRACP FMedSci (28 August 1931 – 26 July 2020) was a British professor of hepatology (treatment of pathological conditions of the liver).
+Roger Stanley Williams (28 August 1931 – 26 July 2020) was a British professor of hepatology (treatment of pathological conditions of the liver).
 He was Director of the Institute of Hepatology, London and Professor of Hepatology, King's College London.
 He was also Medical Director of the charity, the Foundation for Liver Research a UK registered charity (RCN 1134579) and was the lead person of the Lancet Commission into Liver Disease in the UK.

 He was educated at St Mary's College, Southampton, and The London Hospital Medical College (now Barts and Royal London Medical School), graduating MBBS in 1949.
 After National Service in the RAMC, he worked at the Postgraduate Medical School, London and between 1959-1965 was a Lecturer in Medicine in Professor Sheila Sherlock's Liver Unit at the Royal Free Hospital, including a year as the Rockefeller Travelling Fellow in Medicine at the Presbyterian Hospital, New York.

 Appointed as Clinical Tutor and Consultant Physician at King's College Hospital in 1966, he set up a Unit dedicated to research into liver disorders based on multidisciplinary groups of scientists, physicians and surgeons.
 Together with Sir Roy Calne, he pioneered liver transplantation in the UK, the first liver transplant at King's College Hospital being carried out on September 28, 1968.
 Other pioneering work in acute liver failure led to the first dedicated unit for patients with this condition.
 The Liver Unit was recognised in 1992 by King's College London as an Institute of Liver Studies.